 2. Remote Working

 As well as being able to work at any time of the day, remote working is high up on the wish list for the millennial workforce – a job in a tech-related field can often offer this incentive.

 However, it’s not just convenience that appeals to employees.
-In America, a survey showed that 65% believe remote and flexible working would increase productivity levels - removing key distractions in the office environment including gossip, social media and snack breaks.
+In America, a survey showed that 65% believe remote and flexible working would increase productivity levels – removing key distractions in the office environment including gossip, social media, and snack breaks.

 GoInspire’s chief web designer and owner, Nathan Murphy, claims that remote working is one of the key benefits of working in the industry thanks to technological developments.
 “Owning your own business can mean you’re too busy to take a holiday or a break from your schedule.
 However, last year I was able to work remotely in Malta,” says Murphy.

-“The power of the internet means that you there’s never a need to be in the office environment to get your work done.
-My clients are spread around the globe and, thanks to technology, I can sustain my workflow with anyone in the world in order to continue doing the job that I love.”
+“The power of the internet means that there’s never a need to be in the office environment to get your work done.
+My clients are spread around the globe and, thanks to technology, I can sustain my workflow with anyone in the world to continue doing the job that I love.”

 As lower-end roles begin to fade out, technological advances have led to a higher need for certain skilled roles.
 With this new skill set comes a higher wage – and a greater salary increase year on year.

 A study by Paysa revealed that tech jobs can be even more lucrative than a career in sports.
 It states that an average MLB career lasts just five and a half years.

 In this time, the average earning potential stands at $2,912,000; this is nearly half the total career earnings of an engineer, whose lifetime take home could top $5 million, with a yearly salary typically being $125,480.

 It is also clear that landing your dream career as a professional sports player is a lot less likely, with six out of 10 engineer students gaining a degree, and 97% landing a role in the field.